domcleal/as_deprecation_tracker/README.md

 `line_tolerance` to tune).
 Usually the filename and method name are sufficient to match the caller without needing line numbers.

+The message is an exact string match, but if it's a multi-line message then not all lines need to be specified.
+Only the first lines given will be compared against the deprecation message.

 Additional whitelist files may be placed below the root of each Rails engine and will be loaded at startup in addition to the main Rails root config file.